mekas/mb1313600022/README.md

 ### 1313618018 (Dhimas Amri Pratama)
 I want to make a to do list app that will help us manage our task.

+### 1313618038(Fajar Nurrahman)
+I want to make an application about PC game reviews for users who want to find the best games and join the community